Phnom Penh Urban Adventures

 from 1 review

 Phnom Penh is a busy, chaotic city that hides some real gems if you care to look.
-Join this cyclo tour to ride the city streets among the markets, monuments, motorcycles, and monkeys.
+Join this food and culture tour and explore the city streets among the markets, monuments, motorcycles, and monkeys.
+Fried crickets and a Palace are also included!
 Anything (and everything) goes in Phnom Penh!more...

 Phnom Penh's Past